-The Eighth National Report (8NR) of Pakistan to the Convention on Nuclear Safety has been prepared by the Pakistan Nuclear Regulatory Authority (PNRA) in collaboration with Pakistan Atomic Energy Commission (PAEC) and other governmental organizations in fulfillment of obligations under the Convention on Nuclear Safety on behalf of the Government of Pakistan.
+The joint eighth (8th NR) and ninth (9th) National Report (NR) of Pakistan to the Convention on Nuclear Safety has been prepared by the Pakistan Nuclear Regulatory Authority (PNRA) in collaboration with Pakistan Atomic Energy Commission (PAEC)and other governmental organizations in fulfillment of obligations under the Convention on Nuclear Safety on behalf of the Government of Pakistan.

-The 8NR is an updated version of the Seventh National Report (7NR) and can be used as a stand-alone document.
-The 8NR begins with an introduction in Part I, followed by Part II that summarizes the progress made after the 7NR.
-It also includes the status of actions completed or in progress to improve safety after Fukushima Daiichi accident, progress on challenges identified during the Seventh Review Meeting of the Convention and implementation of Vienna Declaration on Nuclear Safety (VDNS).
+This report presents the activities undertaken to ensure nuclear safety in Pakistan during the eighth and nine review cycles.
+Changes made and new information added in comparison with the 8th NR are indicated by the underlined text.
+The report starts with an introduction in Part I, followed by Part II that summarizes the progress made after the 7th NR.
+It also includes the status of actions completed or in progress to improve safety after Fukushima Daiichi accident, progress on open challenges of the Seventh Review Meeting of the Convention and new challenges identified in the 8th NR along with the activities undertaken for the implementation of Vienna Declaration on Nuclear Safety (VDNS).
 Brief description of the future challenges is presented in Part III and the report then continues with Articles 4 to 19 in Part IV according to the guidance provided in the INFCIRC/572 (Rev.6).
 Annexures are included to supplement information and data to elaborate the text of relevant Articles, where required.